josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🌹_the_body_of_the_queen_and_the_body_of_the_state.md

 ---

-## 🧠 IX.
-The Argument Is Rarely About the Woman Alone
+## 🧠 The Argument Is Rarely About the Woman Alone

 Public arguments surrounding queenship often function as displaced arguments about:
 - the state,